Samuel-Lubliner/local-library-django-tutorial/notes/7-Generic-list-and-detail-views.md

 At this point, if I run `python3 manage.py runserver`, I get an error message in the server log:

 `catalog.views has no attribute book_list`

+## Function-based book list view and template

+Coming from a Rails background I am going to first write a function-based view, similar to a Rails controller action.

+Later, I will bridge the gap from Rails function-based views to Django class-based views.

+Implement the book_list function-based view in the `catalog/views.py` file.

+Create a template to render the view
+Visit the live app preview.

+The “/catalog/books” page shows a list of available book titles and author.